-So I figure everyone loves to see someone else’s new digs, right?
+So I figure everyone loves to see a tour of someone else’s new digs, right?
 Otherwise, why would sites like Pinterest and Zillow and shows on HGTV and DIY Network be so popular, right?

 It’s super quiet out here.
 You can’t even see the house from the road.
 You have to drive past someone else’s house to get to ours, so if you aren’t looking for it, you probably wouldn’t even know we were here.